theparanoids/spicy-noise/README.md

     ./zeek -Cr traes/wireguard-psk.pcap spicy-noise.spicy spicy-noise.evt spicy-noise.zeek

 ## non JIT Usage
 Zeek can also load precompiled parsers.
-Change to the direcotry containing Spicy and configure with this command.
+Change to the directory containing Spicy and configure with this command.

 ### Build Compiled Parser

-To build a compiled parser change into the repository's diretory.
+To build a compiled parser change into the repository's directory.
 Then use spicyz to create the compiled spicy-noise.hlto parser by specifying the .spicy and .evt files.

     spicyz -o spicy-noise.hlto spicy-noise.spicy spicy-noise.evt